Nyyu/daily-journal/README.md

 ## Summary

-A simple website that stores your posts, like a diary or sth like that.
+  A simple diary, using Express, Ejs, lodash and body-parser

 ## Preview